covuworie/data-structures-and-algorithms/14-Algorithms-Tree-Traversal/95-BFS-Intro/README.md

 ![BFS Root](./images/bfs-root.jpg?raw=true "BFS Root")

-An important point to note is that in `queue` we store the *entire node*, recal that's the *value* as well as *left* and *right*.
+An important point to note is that in `queue` we store the *entire node*, recall that's the *value* as well as *left* and *right*.
 Let's change the value of the node to blue to emphasize that it's the entire node like so,

 ![BFS Root Blue](./images/bfs-root-blue.jpg?raw=true "BFS Root Blue")